• Skip to primary navigation

 Is carnitas keto?

 Good news, my friends – it sure is.
 Carnitas is a naturally low carb Mexican dish that you can include in many of your fabulous keto Mexican recipes.
 Even though this recipe (and pretty much all carnitas recipes) calls for orange juice.
 The carbohydrate concentration for each serving is ridiculously low to negligible.
 You could skip the fresh orange juice, but I don’t recommend it.
 If you really want to skip the orange juice, you could try adding orange peel powder.
 I haven’t tried this (yet), but it would probably work.
 But fresh juice lends a sweetness and orange flavor that helps make this dish unique.
-You can see all of my delicious Keto Recipes here.

 Folks that are looking for Paleo or Whole30 carnitas recipes are in luck, as well.
 You can eat it on keto, paleo or Whole30 as much as your heart desires.
 Which, for me, is as often as possible.
-You can browse my yummy Paleo Recipes here.

 Large chunks of seasoned pork shoulder on a cutting board surrounded by small ramekins of olive oil and spice rub, halved orange and lime, a garlic head, with a chef's knife on a red background.